clairek09/MIC/Modules/M03-design-implement-azure-expressroute/includes/10-troubleshoot-expressroute-connection-issues.md

   - Get route table to determine which prefixes are advertised across ExpressRoute.
 - Validate data transfer by reviewing bytes in / out.
 - Open a support ticket with Microsoft support if you're still experiencing issues.

+##**ExpressRoute monitoring tools**

+ExpressRoute uses Network insights to provide a detailed topology mapping of all ExpressRoute components (peerings, connections, gateways) in relation with one another.
+Network insights for ExpressRoute also have preloaded metrics dashboard for availability, throughput, packet drops, and gateway metrics.

+You can analyze metrics for Azure ExpressRoute with metrics from other Azure services using metrics explorer by opening Metrics from the Azure Monitor menu.

+- To view ExpressRoute metrics, filter by Resource Type ExpressRoute circuits.
+- To view Global Reach metrics, filter by Resource Type ExpressRoute circuits and select an ExpressRoute circuit resource that has Global Reach enabled.
+- To view ExpressRoute Direct metrics, filter Resource Type by ExpressRoute Ports.

 ## Quiz title: Check your knowledge